 Before you begin

 To follow the instructions in this Learning Path, clone or download the Blinky example project repo on the same machine where you have installed Arm Keil MDK and the Corstone-300 Ecosystem FVP.
-Double-click the Blinky.uvprojx file to open it in µVision.
+Double-click the Blinky.Debug+AVH.uvprojx file to open it in µVision.

 Hardware Breakpoints